These instructions concerns Triple Helix and Aula Biologica.

 In Triple Helix, you have three online services available that are suitable for online defences of doctoral theses: Zoom, Teams and Starleaf.
-Browse through the list of functionalities to decide which service best suits you.
+In the list below you can see an overview of the different services.

 Book your defence of the doctoral thesis in two services

-We recommend that you book the defence of your doctoral thesis through two of these services to make sure the meeting can be carried out even if one of the services for some reason malfunctions.
+Once you have chosen a service, it is time to book your defence of the doctoral thesis.
+We recommend that you book with two different services – a primary and a secondary service.
+This is to make sure that the meeting an be carried out even if one of the services for some reason malfunctions.

 Provide information about the defence of the doctoral thesis and share links

 Wherever you publish information about your public defence of the doctoral thesis, you must also include the links to the meeting.
 This because defences of theses are public events that must be open to the public, even if they take place online.

 You must also state which online service is primary and which online service is secondary.

 Give your audience a few advice in your invitation

 To create good conditions for your online defence of doctoral thesis, it can be a good idea to send your participants som advice when you publish your invitation.
 For example: